 At OWL we believe in putting residents first and foremost.
 It seems that for others in our local politics it the money from allowances that is most important.
 Of course, it is important for councillors to be compensated for their time, but we’d hope this isn’t the main reason for people to stand for election.
 To give you an insight into how money has crept into local politics:

 - Until recently, there were seven councillors sitting at both County and Borough levels.
 In 2012-13 one Conservative councillor received a combined total of £42,000.
 Similarly, a Labour councillor received more than £32,000 in allowances.
 This was money for a part-time, public service role whilst voting through cuts to services for vulnerable residents.
-For 2017-18 there are still four councillors elected to both County and Borough councils and receiving money for both.
+For 2018-19 there are still three councillors elected to both County and Borough councils and receiving money for both (Cllrs Hennessy, O’Toole & Pope).

 - In July 2014 the West Lancashire Conservative Association sent a letter to members, encouraging them to stand for election.
 One of the key benefits specifically mentioned was the allowance that would be received if they were elected.